 Ampere hours consumed are calculated by integrating the current flowing in or out of the battery.

 Battery fuel gauge, time-to-go indicator, and much more

 - discharge current

 Easy to install

 All electrical connections are to the quick connect PCB on the current shunt.
 The shunt connects to the

 Included: RJ 12 cable (10 m) and battery cable with fuse (2 m).

-- a separate front bezel for a square or round display appearance,
+- Front bezel for a square or round display appearance,